vivsridh4/donors-project/README.md

 * Google Place API Key - To generate a new key, follow this [documentation.](https://developers.google.com/places/web-service/get-api-key)
 * Donors API Key - To generate a new key, follow this [documentation.](https://developers.google.com/places/web-service/get-api-key)
-* Database Path  - Create a local data store or use default path "./db/donors.db".
+* Database Path  - Create a local data store, for example "./db/donors.db".

 For example, update *config.ini* file as below: